Moose Mountain Creek

 Moose Mountain Creek is a river in the Canadian province of Saskatchewan.
 Its source is the Chapleau Lakes near Montmartre and it is a tributary of the Souris River, which, in turn, is a tributary of the Assiniboine River.
 The whole system is part of the Red River watershed, which is part of the Hudson Bay drainage basin and in a region called the Prairie Pothole Region of North America, which extends throughout three Canadian provinces and five U.S. states.
 It is also within Palliser's Triangle and the Great Plains ecoregion.

 The entirety of Moose Mountain Creek is in Census Division No. 1.
-The river passes through two Indian reserves, Ocean Man and Pheasant Rump, and eight rural municipalities including the RMs of Montmartre, Chester, Golden West, Tecumseh, Brock, Moose Mountain, Moose Creek, and Enniskillen.
+The river passes through two Indian reserves, Ocean Man and Pheasant Rump, and eight rural municipalities: Montmartre, Chester, Golden West, Tecumseh, Brock, Moose Mountain, Moose Creek, and Enniskillen.
 While there are no communities along the banks of the river, there are four within two kilometres of its banks: Montmartre, Kisbey, Alameda, and Oxbow.
 The original location of Carlyle, NW 26-07-03 W2, was located near confluence of Moose Mountain, Swift, and Morrison Creeks.